Procstar13/Coach-Zach-Website/soccer_training_site_prd.md

 ### ✅ Homepage (One-Page Layout)
 #### Hero Section
 - H1: **Private Soccer Training in [Your City]**
-- Subhead: *1-on-1 and small group sessions for ages [X–Y].
+- Subhead: *1-on-1 and small group sessions for all ages.
 Improve skills, confidence, and game performance.*
 - CTA Button → Scrolls to booking

 #### About the Trainer